Statement & Open Letter on January 22nd Metro Board Vote (C Line Extension to Torrance)

 Before and after the release of the Final EIR in September 2025, South Bay Forward provided extensive volunteer outreach on the C Line to Torrance in the South Bay, hosting dozens of info booths and six community events in the South Bay reaching thousands of people.
 We invited local officials from Torrance, Redondo Beach, Lawndale, as well as Board Members and their representatives to our events, including the Bicycle Block Party in May next to the Redondo Beach K Line station and the South Bay Transit Summit in October at the Torrance Transit Center.
 We held these events open to the public as one of seven community-based organizations (CBO) promoting outreach on the project.
 Our work is volunteer-based and no member or volunteer receives direct payment for work we provide.
 See CBO statement (Instagram / Blog).

-Since our organization’s inception in 2023, we had supported the C Line Extension project and for utilizing the right-of-way.
+Since our organization’s inception in 2023, we had supported the C Line Extension project and utilizing the right-of-way.
 In addition to our transit advocacy, we also lead on housing and mobility advocacy throughout the South Bay.
 With the release of the Final EIR and the Board-Selected Hybrid LPA, our position remained the same.
 We focused on growing the South Bay On Board Coalition, with over 15 diverse nonprofit, business, community, and labor organizations in the South Bay and LA County in support of the C Line to Torrance, the Hybrid LPA, and FEIR certification and approval.
 Together we represented over 35,000 individuals which included MoveLA (10,000), Streets For All (5,000), Abundant Housing LA (5,000), Indivisible South Bay LA (6,500), Torrance Chamber of Commerce (6,000), Transit Coalition (1,000), League of Women Voters (1,000), South Bay Bicycle Coalition (1,500), South Bay Forward (900), Downtown Torrance Association (61), and Torrance Dems (120).
 See Support Letters.

 Motion 11.1 and Its Implications

 Motion 11.1 sought to change the project alignment entirely at the eleventh hour of FEIR Certification, from the staff recommendation of the Hybrid LPA to the Hawthorne Blvd Alternative.
 Supervisor Mitchell herself was an architect of the Hybrid LPA that included critical feedback from stakeholders.
-She had spoken of its benefits at the May 2024 Board Meeting and had conducted community walks and workshops in partnership with Metro staff to explore route options.
-The Final EIR approval for Hybrid LPA would have advanced design and construction immediately and at $730 million lower in cost than the Hawthorne Alternative.
-It would build light rail within the Harbor Subdivision Metro-owned right-of-way (ROW) adjacent to an active freight line and would not displace any residents from homes.
-It would bundle safety upgrades, modern pedestrian crossings, new bridges and trackwork, sound walls, and mobility paths that would not be built with the Hawthorne Alternative.
-The station at Redondo Beach Transit Center would include ADA access, bike lanes, restrooms, parking, and direct bus connections.
-It would link to existing and planned bike lanes in the city.
+She had spoken of its benefits at the May 2024 Board Meeting and had conducted community walks and workshops with Metro staff and residents to evaluate route options.

 Neighborhood-compatible station connected with mobility paths.